 Informing Employees of Supports

-RBC Insurance will inform all employees of policies that support employees with disabilities, including, but not limited to, policies on the provision of job accommodations that take into account an employee’s accessibility needs due to a disability.
+RBC Insurance is committed to informing all employees of policies that support employees with disabilities, including, but not limited to, policies on the provision of job accommodations that take into account an employee’s accessibility needs due to a disability.

-• RBC Insurance has incorporate the requirement to prevent and remove other accessibility barriers that are identified into HR Policies.
-These policies have been socialized with and make available to all employees and people managers
+• RBC Insurance has incorporated the requirement to prevent and remove other accessibility barriers that are identified into HR Policies.
+These policies have been socialized with and made available to all employees and people managers.

 • Where an employee with a disability so requests it, RBC Insurance will provide or arrange for provision of suitable accessible formats and communications supports for: